francescomari/metrics-generator/README.md

 Always return a 200 response.

 ```
-PUT /-/config/max-duration
+PUT /-/config/duration
 ```

-Set the maximum duration of the simulated requests to the value passed in the body of the request.
-The value must be a  positive integer.
+Set the minimum and maximum value for the simulated duration to the values passed in the body of the request.
+The body must be in the form `min,max`.
+Both the minimum and the maximum must be numbers greater than zero.
+The minimum must be less than the maximum.

 ```
 PUT /-/config/errors-percentage